ietf-wg-idr/RFC4271bis/rfc4271bis.md

 - Address IANA review comments related to IANA Considerations section.
   (Issue #54)

+- Say "session attribute" in FSM section, to disambiguate from path attribute.
+(Issue #56)

 - Removed the requirement that Partial must be set if an attribute is added to a route in flight.
 This was found to not be universally implemented in practice, and its removal poses no interoperability